Review of Pedigree Pouched Dog Food

 Although most meat by-products can be nutritious, we do not consider such vaguely described (generic) ingredients to be as high in quality as those derived from a named animal source.

-The fourth ingredient is pork liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The fourth ingredient is pork liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 The fifth ingredient is animal plasma.
 Plasma is what remains of blood after the blood cells themselves have been removed.
 In most cases, plasma can be considered a nutritious addition.